Aircloak/aircloak/air/docs/content/sql/best-practises.md

 This process takes place from the rightmost to the leftmost selected column.
 For the following examples we will assume the minimum threshold for the number of individuals needed to pass the low count filter is 3.
 The reality is somewhat more complex, but it's enough for the purposes of this example.
-In the example tables below we will add a metadata column as the first column showing how many unique users share a set of column values.
+In the example tables below we will add a metadata column as the first column, showing how many unique users share a set of column values.
 The initial value of 1 for each row indicates that each combination of column values only exists once: